-Some potential exam questions for the Soc 149/249 Final Exam
+Some potential exam questions for the Soc 149/249 Final Exam.
+Updated May 19, 2022.
+Every question that can be on the exam is on this list.

-Note: the final exam will require you to write 4 or 5 essay questions.
-Some, but probably not all, of the following questions will appear on the exam in some form.
-Additional questions not on this list may be on the exam.
+Note: the final exam will require you to write several essay questions and a number of identifications from the following list.
 The final exam will be a closed book exam.

 1) What are the effects of segregation (economic, social, psychological, and political) on the people living in the urban ghetto?
 Use examples from at least 3 books we have read